Login

 • If the aggression persists, consider redirecting their attention to a different activity or environment.

-If you’re looking to find vetted and experienced carers that specialise in dementia care, start by posting a job on Curam today.
-Whether you’re looking for respite care, last-minute emergency care or just someone to come in and help for a couple of hours here and there, Curam is here to help with over 8,000 carers in the UK, with an average of 10 years' experience.
+If you’re looking to find vetted and experienced Care Professionals that specialise in dementia care, start by posting a job on Curam today.
+Whether you’re looking for respite care, last-minute emergency care or just someone to come in and help for a couple of hours here and there, Curam is here to help with over 8,000 Care Professionals in the UK, with an average of 10 years' experience.

 Get started